anakinj/benny/README.md

 ### Benny::Reporters::Stdout (default)

-Prints the results in a ascii table to STDOUT
+Prints the results in a ascii table to STDOUT.

 ### Benny::Reporters::Gruff